Time Management for Solo Cooking.

 Review and revamp.

 Review weekly workflow and make notes in your planner.
-Week after week, build your collection of guaranteed-to-be-good recipes and meal plans to semi-automate time management for solo cooking.
+Week after week, build your collection of guaranteed-to-be-good recipes.
+As the rewards of cooking from scratch are realized, time management for solo cooking can become second nature.

 Treat yourself from time to time.